 Understand Your Gross Profit Margin

-The number you must be concerned with is your gross profit margin percentage.
+Your focus as a restaurateur should be on your gross profit margin percentage.
 It's what you have left over after you've met all expenses directly related to selling your product (primarily cost of goods and direct labor).

-The most surefire way to calculate this is and to be sure you don't miss anything to divide your expenses into three categories: food and beverage costs, wages and salaries, and occupancy.
+The most surefire way to calculate this percentage and to be sure you don't miss anything is to divide your expenses into three categories: food and beverage costs, wages and salaries, and occupancy.
 Ideally, you'll spend around 25-30% of your profits on food and beverage costs, but in no case more than 35%.
 Labor costs should take up at most another 30%.

 Food cost refers to the menu price of a certain dish in comparison to the cost of the food used to prepare that dish.
 In other words, how much you pay for food determines how much you must charge your customer for it.

 Ideally, food cost should be in the neighborhood of 30 to 35 percent.
 In other words, if you pay $1 for something, you should charge a minimum of $3.35.

 It might seem like you're charging a lot more than is necessary, but keep in mind that you aren't just paying for the food itself.
 You're paying someone to prepare it, serve it, and clean up afterward.
-You also need enough gross profits to pay for the building in which your customers dining—all this in addition to the actual food cost.
+You also need enough gross profits to pay for the building in which your customers are dining—all in addition to the actual food cost.

 The Basic Equation

 Begin by calculating how much preparing that dinner is going to cost you to serve, including ingredients, staff costs, and occupancy.